mybonk/mybonk-wiki/baby-rabbit-holes.md

 - [websocketd](https://github.com/joewalnes/websocketd): Small command-line tool that will wrap an existing command-line interface program, and allow it to be accessed via a WebSocket.
 WebSocket-capable applications can now be built very easily.
 As long as you can write an executable program that reads STDIN and writes to STDOUT, you can build a WebSocket server.
 No networking libraries necessary.
 - [wscat](https://github.com/websockets/wscat/blob/master/README.md): WebSocket cat.
 - Benchmaring
+  - [lshw](): Small tool to extract detailed information on the hardware configuration of the  machine.
+It can report on memory, firmware version, mainboard configuration, CPU version and speed, cache configuration, bus speed, etc. in various output format. e.x. ```$ lshw -short```, ```$ lshw -json```...
   - [powertop](https://github.com/fenrus75/powertop/blob/master/README.md): Tool to access various powersaving modes in userspace, kernel and hardware.
 Monitors processes and shows which utilizes the most CPU allowing to identify those with particular high power demands.
   - [stress-ng](https://wiki.ubuntu.com/Kernel/Reference/stress-ng): Stress test a computer system in various selectable way.
   - [Byte UNIX Bench](https://github.com/kdlucas/byte-unixbench/tree/master): Since 1983, provide a basic indicator of the performance of a Unix-like system; hence, multiple tests are used to test various aspects of the system's performance.